Here For You

 After Hours Support/Crisis Line

-Consultation with a Counseling Center Case Manager
+Consultation with a Counseling Services Case Manager

 After-Hours Support and Crisis Line

-Other Counseling Center Mental Health Resources
+Other Counseling Services Mental Health Resources

 We will be adding new content including self-help resources, links to digital mental health resources, and our own webinar format programs on topics relevant to student mental health to our website throughout spring term.
 Please visit our website regularly to see what’s new.